DevMountain/node-bcrypt-afternoon/README.md

   * Use the await keyword on the database query and store the result on a variable.
   * Return the result of this database query as the response with status 200.

-* Now go to `server/index.js` and require `treasureController.js` storing it on a const variable called `treasureController`.
+* Now go to `server/index.js` and require `treasureController.js` storing it on a const variable called `treasureCtrl`.
-* Create a get endpoint, '/api/treasure/dragon', with the function `treasureController.dragonTreasure`.
+* Create a get endpoint, '/api/treasure/dragon', with the function `treasureCtrl.dragonTreasure`.
 * Now test your endpoint in postman by making a GET request to `http://localhost:4000/api/treasure/dragon`.
 * If everything is working correctly, you should get the following for the response: